 - Update datafiles automatically

 - Initialize a mobile SDK

 Optimizely generates a different version of the datafile for each environment you configure on your account.
 This allows you to toggle a feature flag in one environment while keeping it paused in another.
 You don't need to duplicate your code, your Optimizely project, or experiments within your project.

 A client is an instance of the Optimizely SDK running with a specific datafile and other configuration settings.
 To use the SDK, get the appropriate datafile and then instantiate a client with it.
 This client exposes all the methods you need to activate experiments, track events, and perform other tasks.

 The iOS and Android SDKs (also called the mobile SDKs) offer the additional abstraction of a client manager.
 The manager handles synchronizing datafiles and generating the associated clients for you, along with other optimizations around event dispatching and persisting user state on the device.
 Using the manager is optional, and you can instantiate a client directly if you prefer complete control.
 If you're using the iOS SDK or Android SDK, see Initialize a mobile SDK.

 An impression is a unit of measurement of usage.
 In Full Stack, Optimizely counts an impression each time an experiment is activated and a decision event is sent.
-See Manage impressions for more information about:
+See Implement impressions for more information about: